atharvakokane/atharvakokane.github.io/projects.md

 {% endhighlight %}

-<br />**1st dec:** it was the first day of the advent calender today. so excited, and i found this one to be a little tricky. had to revisit some cbse concepts, but in the end i got it after revising file handling. i also learnt what the zip function does even though i did not use it. great first day though. here is the code:
+<br />**1st december:** it was the first day of the advent calender today. so excited, and i found this one to be a little tricky. had to revisit some cbse concepts, but in the end i got it after revising file handling. i also learnt what the zip function does even though i did not use it. great first day though. here is the code:

 {% highlight python %}
 file_path = "text day 1.txt"